into your inbox

 On this day, January 10, in 1982, in the final of the Michelob Light Challenge, an exhibition tournament held in Chicago, rivals Jimmy Connors and John McEnroe had one of their most infamous clashes.
-In the fifth set Connors, irritated by McEnroe’s delaying tactics, even stepped across the net and confronted his opponent.
-At the end of the high-quality match, Connors prevailed 6-7, 7-5, 6-7, 7-5, 6-4.
+In the fifth set, Connors, irked by McEnroe’s delaying tactics, even stepped across the net and confronted his opponent.
+At the end of the high-quality match, Connors prevailed in five sets 6-7, 7-5, 6-7, 7-5, 6-4.

 The players: Jimmy Connors and John McEnroe

 - ‘Jimbo’ Jimmy Connors

 Jimmy Connors, born in 1952 in Illinois, United States, was one of the greatest tennis players of his time.
 Coached by his mother Gloria, Connors was among the first players to hit the ball flat and predominantly from the baseline.
 Hitting the ball on the rise, his game would be very influential for future generations of tennis players.
 “Jimbo” turned pro in 1972 and became world No 1 by 1974.
 In fact, that year, he won three out of the four Grand Slam tournaments and was not permitted to participate in the fourth one, Roland-Garros, due to a lawsuit he had filed against the ATP Tour.